Skip to main content

 }

-Example 2: configuration for Inject (Open systems), where we control the rate.
+Example 2: configuration for Inject (Open model), where we control the rate.

 {